zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-01-introduction.md

    Remember to use the `math.sqrt()` function for square roots.
    ```

+---

-### Python Can Do Chemistry
+### 3.3 Python Can Do Chemistry

 Python is not just a powerful tool for mathematics; it can also be used to solve a wide range of problems in chemistry.
-Whether you're performing basic stoichiometric calculations or inquiring into complex quantum chemistry, Python has you covered.
+Whether you're performing basic stoichiometric calculations or exploring complex quantum chemistry, Python has you covered.

 For example, let’s calculate the molar mass of carbon dioxide (CO$_2$):